andreas-thoren/py-cad/README.md

 ## TODO

-* Enum subclass with my own auto implementation
+* Update README.md after quite significant changes to models.py
 * Add included_parts and excluded_parts to AssemblerABC to specify which fields to inherit.
-* Update models.py docstrings and README.md after quite significant changes to models.py
 * Add class-level descriptors to signal configuration-only attributes after subclass creation

 ---